Pageboy/pageboy.github.io/_posts/2022-02-27-hauled-out.md

 For Perspectief there is also an opportunity to clean up the speed log paddle wheel that has **not** been working for several months.
 In fact, I also have been working on a solution for this issue (more on this to follow).

 ## Marina Conundrum

 Perspectief draws 0.9metre and has a step in the keel about 2metres from the bow.
 There was a worry that the trailer would not be able to get under the boat unless the river was above the normal Summer level.
-There was a possible chance that we could get Perspectief out using the trailer method and an expensive crane would be required.
+There was a possible chance that we could **not** get Perspectief out using the trailer method and an expensive crane would be the only option.

 All was well, and as you can see *Perspectief* came out without much bother at all.

 ## Two Coats is enough

 Once the power washer has done the job on the underside of the hull, some sanding around the water line was needed (there is always a ring of hardened calcium here).
-Anti Foul paint can be applied with a roller, but doing this job under the boat (scrabbling about in the dirt) it gets uncomfortable!
+Anti Foul paint can be applied with a roller, but doing this job under the boat (scrabbling about in the dirt) gets uncomfortable!
 You don’t want to get the paint on your hair and that’s why I always wear a disposable shower cap.

 ## Shine that bronze

 The propellor does get grimy over the seasons so a liberal application of propellor cleaner and some steel wool brings that up a treat.
 See the before and after pictures here.

 [^1]: [Anti-fouling paint - Wikipedia](https://en.wikipedia.org/wiki/Anti-fouling_paint)

-#perspectief
+\#perspectief